Is your clit not as sensitive as before?

-Most women experience between the ages of 45 and 55.
+Most women experience menopause between the ages of 45 and 55.
 Menopause is accompanied by a sudden fall in testosterone levels, increasing the loss of sensation and the chance of clitoral atrophy.

 Your testosterone levels may fall when you start taking birth control pills, temporarily leading to clitoral atrophy.

 Your ovaries produce both estrogen and testosterone.
-As such, removing the ovaries leads to a sudden fall in your body’s testosterone levels, leading to clit atrophy.
+As such, removing the ovaries leads to a sudden fall in your body’s testosterone levels, potentially leading to clit atrophy.